 Also, your newly potty trained toddler will need to pee desperately fast.

-Yet that bathroom may be far away.
+Yet that bathroom may be a distance away.

 Or there may be a dreaded line of people waiting to go.